iofoundry/ontopuml/docs/quick-diagram.md

-# How to draw Class-relation and Object diagrams
+# How to draw class-relations and object diagrams quickly?

 <br>
 <br>